DolphDev/pynationstates/Documentation/shards.md

     nationstates.api("world", shard=["dispatchlist;dispatchcategory=Factbook:History;dispatchsort=best"])

-Instead of this complex mess, the nationstates method has the shard method.
+This is not viable, since it is a complex mess, and breaks the dynamic nature of the nationstates module

 The Equivelant of the above code using the Shard object is: